Skip to content

 Warning

-The use of spaces and special characters in file names, might cause error downstream.
+• The use of special characters in file names, might causes errors downstream.

 .gband .gbk are both valid extension for genbank files